MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M04-Ask-analyze-content-with-microsoft-copilot-microsoft-365/5-ask-questions-about-notes-copilot-onenote.md

+# Ask questions about your notes using Microsoft 365 Copilot in OneNote

 Copilot in OneNote supercharges your note taking and helps you understand, create, and recall information.
 With Copilot in OneNote, you’re never limited by a set of predetermined prompts.
 You can freely chat with Copilot to complete a wide variety of complex tasks to transform OneNote into an invaluable assistant.

 Chatting with Copilot can help you: